diku-dk/SysDev/Readme.md

 (In your assignments you might want to implement menus so that you can quickly navigate between different parts of your application).

-In the Object Inspector Right-click on the QMenuBar and select "Remove Menubar" and do the same for the Status bar.
-Watch how the menubar (in the top) and status bar (grey line at the bottom) are removed.

 Save the GUI using the File Menu -> Save as.
 A good name could be "MyFirstApp.ui" and a good location will be in a newly created Pycharm project.